mk-devc/PyAlgo/Heap/README.md

 ## Insertion in Indexed PQ

 Insertion are like regular heap pq, where we add the the end of the array or in the tree structure visualization from the bottom left and we later perform the sink function.
-The only difference here is that we need to keep the track of the pm and im array.
+The only difference here is that we need to do extra by keep the track of the pm and im array.